BarathBSG/BarathBSG/README.md

 ## Hello there!

-I'm Barath, a second-year undergraduate student studying Computing and Creative Technologies at the University of East Anglia.
+Undergraduate student studying Computing and Creative Technologies at the University of East Anglia.
 This profile is intended to showcase my programming work both in and out of my degree in computing.